-- 12.7 The landlord is not liable for (the consequences of) loss of enjoyment under the rental agreement and/or for (the consequences of) visible or invisible damage caused to the person and/or objects of the tenant, the members of his household or third parties by rain, storm, frost, lightning strike, induction, heavy snowfall, floods, heat waves, increase or decrease in the groundwater level, natural disasters, nuclear reactions, terror, armed conflicts, uprisings, disturbances, acts of war and other contingencies. - 12.8 The landlord is not liable for loss as a consequence of defects or other causes the occurrence of which cannot be attributed to the landlord, or for defective changes and additions made by the tenant. - 12.9 The tenant will be required to take out and maintain adequate household contents insurance on customary terms.
-In respect of any damage that comes under the scope and cover of an insurance policy taken out by the tenant, the tenant is to address the insurer first.
+- 12.7 The Landlord is not liable for (the consequences of) loss of enjoyment under the rental agreement and/or for (the consequences of) visible or invisible damage caused to the person and/or objects of the Tenant, the members of his household or third parties by rain, storm, frost, lightning strike, induction, heavy snowfall, floods, heat waves, increase or decrease in the groundwater level, natural disasters, nuclear reactions, terror, armed conflicts, uprisings, disturbances, acts of war and other contingencies, unless these consequences can be regarded as a defect and can be attributed to the Landlord. - 12.8 The Landlord is not liable for loss as a consequence of defects or other causes the occurrence of which cannot be attributed to the Landlord, or for defective changes and additions made by the Tenant and/or for defects that the Landlord was not aware of or should not have been aware of when entering into the agreement. - 12.9 The Tenant will be required to take out and maintain adequate household contents insurance on customary terms.
+In respect of any damage that comes under the scope and cover of an insurance policy taken out by the Tenant, the Tenant is to address the insurer first.